 The first recorded chemists were two women.

 How do we know?
 This clay tablet from ancient Mesopotamia, dated to around 1200 BCE, whose inscription describes Tapputi-Belatekalllim and “(—-).ninu‚” (who we’ll call Ninu).
 The writing was made when the tablet was damp and is called Cuneiform after the wedge-shaped reed stylus used to make it.
-It describes Tapputi and Ninu as perfume-makers from Babylonian Mesopotamia.
+It describes Tapputi and Ninu as perfume-makers from Assur, one of the cities in Mesopotamia.